-- Integrates ESG factors together with traditional financial analysis into assessments of new investments or monitoring the portfolio - Influences companies and policy makers to promote good ESG practices and policies - Invests in ESG-related opportunities that have positive risk or return characteristics for the plan - Uses ESG-related insight to adapt and improve its investment strategies to better support the plan's investment goals
+- Integrates ESG factors together with traditional financial analysis into assessments of new investments or monitoring the portfolio - Influences companies and policy makers to promote good ESG practices and policies - Invests in ESG-related opportunities that have positive risk/return characteristics for the plan - Uses ESG-related insight to adapt and improve its investment strategies to better support the plan's investment goals information into investment decision making and capitalizing on investment opportunities from the long-term transition to a lower carbon economy.

 Climate change is one of the most significant social and economic risks the world faces today.
 It remains a concern for the board, plan members and global investors.
-BCI's Climate Action Plan outlines activities to appropriately manage climate change risk across all asset classes, integrate climate change-related information into investment decision making and capitalize on investment opportunities from the long-term transition to a lower carbon economy.
+BCI's Climate Action Plan outlines activities to effectively manage climate change risk across all asset classes.
+This includes integrating climate change-related

 As a large, long-term investor, BCI uses its influence on behalf of the plan to encourage companies and partners to be transparent about their ESG risks and to adopt best practices for corporate governance, disclosure and operations.
-This influence is applied by exercising shareholder voting rights, talking to companies directly, making policy submissions or sitting on the boards of private portfolio companies.
-The goal of these activities is to positively impact investment values and outcomes for plan members.
+This influence is applied by exercising shareholder voting rights, engaging with companies directly, making policy submissions and sitting on the boards of private portfolio companies.
+The goal of these activities is to have a positive impact on investment values and outcomes for plan members.
 For example, by participating in the investor-led initiative Climate Action 100+, BCI engages with some of the world's largest greenhouse gas emitters to take necessary action on climate change.

-As a founding member of the Principles for Responsible Investing, BCI participates in an annual assessment of its responsible investing activities and progress.
-BCI is also a member of the steering committee for the 30% Club, which promotes greater diversity and inclusion at the company level, and the SASB (Sustainability Accounting Standards Board) Alliance, which advocates for better standards in ESG reporting.
-BCI's own reporting on climate change aligns with the recommendations of the Task Force on Climate-related Financial Disclosures.
+As a founding member of the Principles for Responsible Investment, BCI participates in an annual assessment of its responsible investing activities and progress.
+BCI is also a member of the steering committee for the 30% Club Canada, which promotes greater board diversity and inclusion.
+BCI's own reporting on climate change aligns with the recommendations of the Task Force on Climate Related Financial Disclosures.

 Where it makes financial sense, BCI also seeks investment opportunities created from the global energy transition.
 BCI is increasing its investments in sustainable bonds, which are bonds that offer returns for the plan as well as exposure to positive environmental and social outcomes.
-As of December 31, 2021, BCI had cumulative historical participation of \$2.5 billion in sustainable bonds and anticipates reaching \$5 billion by 2025.
-To learn more about BCI's ESG and Climate Action Plan activities, visit bci.ca.
+BCI's historical participation in sustainable bonds is \$4.6 billion, and it anticipates reaching \$5 billion by 2025.

+To learn more about BCI's ESG and Climate Action Plan activities, visit bci.ca/esg.